jefk/nonwords/README.md

 # nonword generator

-This is a simple character n-gram model that can generate words that look like english words, but they are not english words.
+Nonword generator can generate words that look like english words, but they are not english words.
 The generated words are pronounceable (mostly), which makes them good for including in passwords.

+Behind the scenes, there is a character n-gram model that predicts the next character based on the previous characters.

 To run the script:
 ```